 - Public Inquiry

 - Online Services

-If you wish to file a complaint about possible violations of the law on TABC-licensed premises, or to report possible alcohol-related violations taking place at any location, you may do so by downloading our mobile app or by filling out a TABC Complaint Form and providing it to our agency.
+If you wish to file a complaint about possible violations of the law on TABC-licensed premises, or to report possible alcohol-related violations taking place at any location, you may do so by filling out a TABC Complaint Form and providing it to our agency.

 You can use the complaint app or form to report:

 Submit your complaint using the complaint mobile app.